muhammadyaseen/gcp-ml-engg-path/quest-foundational-ml-ai-tasks.md

 #### Task 2.
 Make an Entity Analysis request

-To make a request, a Compute Engine instance has been provision already. (why can't we make request directly from Cloud Shell?).
+To make a request, a Compute Engine instance has been provision already. (why can't we make request directly from Cloud Shell? - we can).
 We SSH into the instance and run:
 ```
 gcloud ml language analyze-entities --content="Michelangelo Caravaggio, Italian painter, is known for 'The Calling of Saint Matthew'." > result.json
 ```

+Where exactly was the SA that we created was used?

 ## Lab # 6 - Cloud Speech API: Qwik Start